goshevs/pchained/README.md

 An important requirement for imputation subject to conditions is to ensure "that missing values of all conditioning variables [are] nested within missing values of the conditional variable" (Stata Multiple-Imputation Reference Manual Release 15, p.
 161).
-This requirement, which we will refer to as "the nesting condition" may be unclear to novice users and therefore we have provided a use case in the Examples section.
+This requirement, which we refer to as "the nesting condition" may be unclear to novice users and therefore we have provided a use case in the Examples section.
 Also, the user has to tell Stata the value which is being used to label non-applicable observations (i.e. observations that fall outside of the condition); this is done using